Qeteshpony/BratwurstPower/README.md

 In addition to that it can supply two USB devices and another external device with also 5.x V and 3 A each, provided the input has enough power.

-Each outputs voltage can be calibrated from ~5.1 to ~5.5 V with a trimpot and the two USB outputs are passing USB2 signals from two USB-Mini connectors that can be hooked to the Raspberry Pi.
+Each outputs voltage can be calibrated from ~5.1 to ~5.5 V with a trimpot and the two USB outputs are passing USB2 signals from two USB-C connectors that can be hooked up to the Raspberry Pi.
 If you need USB3, you can use an external Y-cable.

 There is an INA219 power monitor connected to the main input and each output with a 10mΩ shunt resistor to measure current and voltage.